 The stop signs installed on the roadside are usually constructed in the shape of a regular hexagon or an octagon.
 These signboards possess a geometric shape that is easy to differentiate from the other signboards.
 The drivers facing the back of the sign get alert due to the familiar shape of the stop signs.
 This improves driving quality and safety.

 7. Sections on a Soccer Ball

-A soccer ball or a football is made up of a number of pentagon and hexagon-shaped sections aligned one next to the other.
-Hence, one of the prime application of the hexagon geometric figure can be observed by looking at the lighter sections of a soccer ball.
+A soccer ball or a football is made up of a number of the pentagon and hexagon-shaped sections aligned one next to the other.
+Hence, one of the prime examples of the hexagon geometric figure can be observed by looking at the lighter sections of a soccer ball.

 Some of the clocks are shaped like a hexagon.
 Also, if you observe the dial of some of the wristwatches you can easily get a picture of the hexagon geometric figure.

 While designing the GSM distribution of a city or a state, the locality is divided in the shape of hexagons.
 The hexagon shape of the cells helps the engineers locate the best position to place the tower.
 The adequate placing of the tower is necessary so that the signal gets radiated evenly in all directions.
 Hence, the hexagon geometric shape finds its application in communication engineering.

 Food industries also make use of hexagon shape to manufacture a number of products such as cookies, biscuits, chocolates, etc.

 12. Gems and Minerals

 The crystals of gems and minerals like algodonite, apatite, aquamarine, benitoite, etc., are hexagonal in shape.
 Some of the other gems can also be transformed into hexagonal shapes Hence, one can easily observe the hexagonal shape while visiting a jewellery shop.